-In 2022, there were 55 Family Assessments or Investigations screened in/opened and 94 screened out reports.
-A total of 149 reports to the agency.
+In 2024 there were 21 Family Assessments and 11 Investigations screened in/opened and 89 screened out reports.
+A total of 121 reports to the agency.
 Note there may be multiple allegations within an assessment.
+The agency opened four new child protection case management cases this year with a total of eight active cases; three of which have since closed in 2024.
+At year end, 1.5 FTE social workers for child protection had a case count of five active cases.